2026-27 SEASON

 Michael Butterman, Music Director

-Celebrate the season with the Williamsburg Symphony Orchestra and Broadway star Tiffany Haas in our annual Holiday Pops concert.
-Tiffany, best known for her role as Glinda in the musical Wicked, is back by popular demand to spread holiday cheer with her stunning vocals and festive spirit in the charming Kimball Theatre.
+Celebrate the season with the Williamsburg Symphony Orchestra in the charming and historic Kimball Theatre.
 From heartwarming classics to joyful surprises, this magical afternoon will fill you with the holiday spirit and create memories to last all season long.
 Don’t miss this beloved tradition in the heart of Colonial Williamsburg!

 The running time for each concert is approximately 55 minutes.
 Tickets: Adults $40/Children $20